National Conservation Zoo

 Elena Gough

 Her work contributes to publications improving welfare across zoos globally.
+She has collaborated with colleagues on scientific papers.

-Areas of interest: Animal behavioural monitoring, Animal welfare assessments, Conservation fieldwork skills.
+Areas of interest: Animal behavioural monitoring, animal welfare assessments, conservation fieldwork skills.

 John O'Hanlon